 - Cloud Exchange Points (CXP) or Direct Cloud Connections – As the public cloud becomes more important to IT infrastructures, finding a way to stay directly connected to these resources becomes critical.
 Like connecting to an IXP, connecting to a CXP or Direct Cloud Connection to get to key cloud providers is another opportunity to not just improve redundancy but performance as well.

 In closing, it’s difficult to plan for every type of network failure that can occur.
 This most recent CenturyLink/Level3 outage was one for the books, that’s for sure.
-All we can do as network engineers is learn for it and strive to build better networks from the lessons we take away.
+All we can do as network engineers is learn from it and strive to build better networks from the lessons we take away.

 Thanks for reading!
 If you’re an Ohio network engineer, be sure to check out a couple of organizations I’m involved with: (OH)NUG and Ohio IX.
 I might be a little biased but feel they are great resources right in our backyard!